This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 VIEW PRICE

-In practice, this means the bed is calibrated to allow for a comfortable “sink” for big dogs without letting them touch the floor.
-The comfy foam also spreads your dog’s weight across the bed to prevent pressure on joints – although it’s not quite as supportive as a memory foam bed.
+The Big Barker is specifically designed for larger breeds, such as the Great Dane or German Shepherd.
+This means the bed is calibrated to allow for a comfortable “sink” for big dogs without letting them touch the floor.
+The comfy foam also spreads your dog’s weight across the bed to prevent pressure on joints – although we don’t think it’s quite as supportive on the joints as a memory foam bed.

 Key Features: